jdhuf/EventTrackerProject/README.md

 ## Lessons Learned

-Through this assignment I am learning how to add scripts and to navigate through the DOM to perform operations.
-I am learning how to troubleshoot code using the developer's console in Chrome.
+Through this assignment I have learned how to add scripts and to navigate through the DOM to perform operations.
+I have learned how to troubleshoot code using the developer's console in Chrome.
+I have gained experience using Angular and learned how to perform basic operations using this technology.